AthereoAndromeda/async-txt-sorter/README.md

 This is a toy project, not really designed to be used in production.

+## Modes
+- **Standard**
+This mode copies and sorts the entire file in-memory.
+Pretty quick, but takes as much memory as the given file.

+- **Slow (Low-Memory)**
+This mode writes the contents of the file into a temporary directory.
+It then sorts each file from there.
+This has less memory usage, but it is slower since it uses the file system rather than memory.

 ## Performance
 ~~It isn't that fast (because single-threaded) for large files (around 100MB+) but at least it doesn't blow up your memory.
 The biggest bottleneck is reading.
 Might improve on I/O later on.~~